scott4dev/import-maps-dev-tools/README.md

 # Import-maps dev tools

 ## Abstract
-If you're working with [import-maps](https://github.com/WICG/import-maps) you might this this chrome extension to boost your productivity
+If you're working with [import-maps](https://github.com/WICG/import-maps) you can boost your productivity with this chrome extension

 ## Usage